Curbside Information

 • What if my little one is too young to do an activity?

-• For example if the activity says “Tell a grown up a story,” parents can instead tell a story to their child.
+• For example, if the activity says, “Tell a grown-up a story,” parents can instead tell a story to their child.

-• Teens – For youth in grades 7-12
+• Teens – For young adults entering grades 6-12

 How does the program work?